HogoFrogo/HogoFrogo/Design.md

         There will be platforms that you can move to that will contain reappearing blocks that will fall after the player will stand on them for a longer period of time, they damage the boss.
 ### 5. boss (Level 6) - "Dad"
     Mood: Written in level's mood
-    Voice-led level - the player is being chased by "dad" human.
+    Voice-led level - The player and Sad Frog are feeling "The End-ish", but just before they sit down and eat the sandwich, Sad Frog is kicked/launched by the human, right to the end of the level.
 The level includes common enemies and moves normally, but in addition there are environmental attacks from the human (stomping, arm-swinging, slapping, whatever).
 After getting to a certain point in the level the player will be caught by a kid (cutscene plays where the frog gets back to the terrarium)
 ## Enemy design and their level assignment
 ### Has to be filled in
     Insert enemy info here